Skip to content

 Hexagonal Spatial Indexing

-The analysis divided New Jersey into 627 hexagons, each representing a consistent geographic area for comparison.
+I divided New Jersey into 627 hexagons, each covering the same geographic area.

 Total Narcan deployment counts by hexagon across New Jersey Figure 1: Total Narcan deployment counts by hexagon (2019–2021)